BrainbaseHQ/brainbase-test-scenarios-take-home/README.md

 Now that you can generate scenarios for each possible path in a Based flow, you can start testing out agents.

 For this, follow https://github.com/BrainbaseHQ/brainbase-ws-client to connect to your Based flows, and test out each scenario by spinning up an LLM to speak to our Based agent.

+## How to get an API Key and Create a Flow

+* Navigate to beta.usebrainbase.com and make an account
+* Click Add new on the Workers tab to create a worker
+* Navigate to the flow tab to begin writing and testing your flow
+* **API Key** You can generate an API key by navigating to https://beta.usebrainbase.com/dashboard/settings and scrolling down to the API Keys section

 ## Rules and Guidelines
 - Using coding assistants such as ChatGPT, Claude, Cursor and other are absolutely allowed and strongly encouraged.
 If you can build this entire project through vibe coding we have no problem with it :)